charvolant/de-calixtinus/README.md

 limits on travel distance, accomodation etc. and the program will attempt to build a *globally* optimal set of stages for you.
-Globally, means that the program will try to find the best set of stages over the entire trip, stretching and squeezing as appropriate to try an limit the number of ludicrously long or disappointingly short stages.
+Globally, means that the program will try to find the best set of stages over the entire trip, stretching and squeezing as appropriate to try and limit the number of ludicrously long or disappointingly short stages.

 To see an example, based on someone unfit who wants to walk about 20km